 - Coffee from one co-operative representing several farms

 - Coffee from one mill that buys coffees from many local farms and blends them together

 - Coffee from one region, purchases by an exporter from several small wet mills

 Blending can also be a sort of alchemy.
-While many roasters are working to dispel the stereotype of blends as a place to use low-quality coffees, two coffees together can be better — or at least more balanced — than either is alone.
+While many coffee roasters are working to dispel the stereotype of blends as a place to use low-quality coffees, two coffees together can be better — or at least more balanced — than either is alone.
 To use a fairly common pairing, Brazil produces a lot of coffees that have a lot of body, but very low acidity.
 While it’s easy to find a Colombian coffee that has a good amount of acidity and not a ton of body (needless to say, both countries also produce a lot of very complex and balanced coffees, which tend to be more expensive).
-If you put those coffees together you can make a balanced medium-body, medium-acidity coffee that’s likely to appeal to more people.
+If you put those coffee blends together you can make a balanced medium-body, medium-acidity coffee that’s likely to appeal to more people.

 Of course, many roasters are getting more creative than that.
 Blends of two coffees from Ethiopia, usually one washed and one natural process, are becoming more and more common and I suspect other surprising combinations are just around the corner as well.

 So, while you’re still slightly more likely to find something really unique looking through single origin coffees rather than coffee blends, there’s nothing that definitively says that has to be the case.
 If you’re a coffee lover looking to really nerd out about coffee and explore the difference between coffee origins and coffee processing methods , buying single origin coffees is an easier way to do that.
 But don’t discount some of the totally delicious things being accomplished by roasters through blends.
 And remember: whether coffee is a blend or a single origin, they’re all just coffee in the end.